TonyRippy/prom-convert/README.md

 * Parquet
 * OpenTelemetry protobufs

+The name of the project was inspired by [minikube](https://minikube.sigs.k8s.io/docs/), which allows one to run a Kubernetes cluster locally.
+I like the idea of small self-contained infrastructure when you have simple needs and don't need an industrial-grade solution.

 ## Why Do This?

 The primary motivation is to have a lightweight and deterministic way to